carlosadrian/vsg/README.md

-# Vue Sphere Gallery
+# Vue Scrollable Gallery

-***Work in progress***
+***Work in progress, some references may change***

-This gallery works with `DeviceOrientationEvent`, it moves around when you move your device.
+Gallery that scrolls by device inclination.

-Interaction is enabled by user interaction and requesting a browser permission.
+Vue based elemental gallery, items are loaded remotely using **axios**.
+Detecting `DeviceOrientationEvent`, gallery scrolls on any direction when you move your device.

-It works with Vue to render the gallery and an additional driver in TypeScript for the device motion lecture.
+Interaction is enabled by user prompt according to W3C specification.

-Although it is Vue based and SFC is being used, it will require some additional steps like transpile TS code.
+<abbr title="Single File Component">SFC</abbr> is being used.
+Driver to read `DeviceOrientationEvent` and set coordinates is written in TypeScript.

 **SSL is required to get `DeviceOrientationEvent` working**